John-Nagle/baudotrss/README.md

 The most important configuration options are in the [teletype] section:

     [teletype]                  # Machine params
     #   Serial port - either /dev/usbxxx on Linux, or number (1=COM1:, etc) on Windows
+    #   Or TEST, for a demo without a real Teletype connected.
     # port: 2
     #   Baud rate - Our USB interface, when set to 600 baud, runs at 45 baud.
     baud: 600

 Those have to be right or nothing useful will happen.  "baud" should be set to 45 for a 60-speed machine on a classic PC serial port.
 We use 600 baud with our specially configured USB to serial converter.

     #    Typebar character set: USTTY, ITA2, or FRACTIONS
     charset: USTTY

 Most Model 15 and 28 machines are USTTY.
 Western Union machines may be ITA2.

     #   Keyboard - true if keyboard present on TTY.
 False for RO machines.
     keyboard: True

 If a keyboard is configured, the Teletype (not the computer) will prompt: